nwsw/nwcplugin-api/api/nwcDrawPos.md

 ------------------
 <a name="locate"></a>
-**{nwcDrawPos}:locate**({nwcitem-object}), returns Boolean
+**{nwcDrawPos}:locate**({nwcStaffItem}), returns Boolean

-This initializes a `nwcDrawPos` object with the location of the indicated `nwcitem` object, if it can be found.
-If the operation succeeds, the function will return true and the `nwcDrawPos` object will now reflect the `nwcitem` position.
-If the `nwcitem` object could not be found in the current drawing system, then the function returns false and the `nwcDrawPos` object is unchanged.
+This initializes a `nwcDrawPos` object with the location of the indicated `nwcStaffItem` object, if it can be found.
+If the operation succeeds, the function will return true and the `nwcDrawPos` object will now reflect the position of the `nwcStaffItem`.
+If the `nwcStaffItem` object could not be found in the current drawing system, then the function returns false and the `nwcDrawPos` object is unchanged.

 When successful, this method fulfills the same initialization requirement as the `init` method.